hugozap/knockoutjs-date-bindings/readme.md

 * https://github.com/eternicode/bootstrap-datepicker
 * http://jdewit.github.io/bootstrap-timepicker/

-( Beware that there is an outdated version of the boostrap-datepicker here http://www.eyecon.ro/bootstrap-datepicker/ )
+( Beware that there is an outdated version of the boostrap-datepicker here http://www.eyecon.ro/bootstrap-datepicker/  <-- This bindings do not work with this one)

 ## Usage: